arsip/bestguess/README.md

 finding `ls` in the PATH.

 The BestGuess measurements confirm that indeed `ls` is slower than `/bin/ls`, though we see a somewhat larger difference between the two commands.

+Especially when measuring short duration commands, specifying the full executable path for all commands will level the playing field.
+(However, configuring programs to run much longer than 1ms would seem to be a good practice.)

-More important, perhaps, is that the absolute run times are smaller:
+Interestingly, the absolute run times reported by BestGuess are smaller than those reported by Hyperfine:

 ```
 $ bestguess -w=3 -r=10 "ls -l" "/bin/ls -l"